AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/overview-board-tiles.md

 ![](assets/twelve.png)

-Displays ROI that was attributed to the metric that is selected (channel, sub-channel, campaign, account, adgroup, ad, advertiser, creative, keyword, placement, site) based off the attribution model selected.
+Displays ROI that was attributed to the metric that is selected (channel, subchannel, campaign, account, adgroup, ad, advertiser, creative, keyword, placement, site) based off the attribution model selected.

 ## ROI Summary Tile {#roi-summary-tile}